LeohangRai/promise-plus/readme.md

 You might want to make use of the `Promise.all()` method here.
 But the problem with that will be the fact that `Promise.all()` waits for all of the promises to resolve no matter what values they get resolved with, unless any of the promises gets rejected early.

-Since we are implementing a function that requires all of the promises to resolve with `True`, it would be efficient if we could somehow resolve early (kind of like exiting early) if any of the promise gets resolved with `False`.
+Since we are implementing a function that requires all of the promises to resolve with `True` in order for itself to resolve with `True`, it would be efficient if we could somehow resolve early (kind of like exiting early) as soon as any of the promises gets resolved with `False`.

 #### Introducing PromisePlus.allShortCircuit()

-The `PromisePlus.allShortCircuit()` static method takes an array of promises as input and returns a single `Promise`.
-The returned promise resolves with an array containing the first fulfilled promise that satisfies the [short-circuit condition](#short-circuit-conditions), or resolves with an array of all the resolved values if the [short-circuit condition](#short-circuit-conditions) is not met by any resolved value.
-It rejects early with the first promise rejection in case any of the promises rejects.
+The `PromisePlus.allShortCircuit()` static method takes an array of promises as input and returns a single `Promise` which:

+- resolves with an array of all the resolved values if the [short-circuit condition](#short-circuit-conditions) is not met by any resolved value **_(identical to how the `Promise.all()` method works)_**
+- resolves with an array containing the first fulfilled promise that satisfies the [short-circuit condition](#short-circuit-conditions)
+- rejects early with the first promise rejection in case any of the promises rejects.

 #### Parameters